 Any other questions?

-If you have any other questions relating to the costs of aged care, please speak to our Client Services Manager.
+If you have any other questions relating to the costs of aged care, please speak to our Client Relations Manager.